arbak123/dotnet-vue-bolider/README.md

        `npm start`
   And That's it!
 You are project is now up and running and you can now start building your cool project.

+### Folder structure

+Congratulations you are done with the setup part !
+But until you understand the folder structure of the project ,it would be difficult for you to start working on your project.Keeping that in mind,I am adding a brief description of some important folders,route files,etc so that you can easily navigate through the project and write clean code without getting lost.

+**Frontend**

+*src/pages* : Create a separate .tsx file for each of your pages and add them under this folder.Make sure to break down code into components in case the file is getting too lengthy.

+*src/components* : Create your components and add them here

+*src/context* : Folder to store Context API files.
+(By Default it has UserContext.tsx for user but you can always add your own context files here)

+*src/network* : Create file for all your api call functions under this folder.
+(By default it contains UserApi.ts for User authentication related API Calls. )

 ## Authors